agateau/jsonreader/README.md

 # JsonReader

-JsonReader is a simple header-only class to make it easier to read data from complex QJsonDocument.
+JsonReader is a simple header-only class to make it easier to read data from complex JSON documents loaded with QJsonDocument.

-[example.cpp](example.cpp) demonstrates how to use it to read [example.json](example.json).
+[example.cpp](example.cpp) demonstrates how to use it to read data from [example.json](example.json).

 ## Installation